daffaalam/flutter_installer_cli/README.md

 ```
 flutter_installer_cli --channel beta
 ```
-You can also choose the version:
+you can also choose the version:
 ```
 flutter_installer_cli --version v1.12.13+hotfix.9
 ```
-You can also combine two flags:
+and can also combine two flags:
 ```
 flutter_installer_cli --channel beta --version v1.14.6
 ```